pondrejk/dizzer/chap2-carto_insight.md

 ### 2.3.3 Who cares?
 Building user engagement

+The ability to interact with the map-based software application can surely be empowering for the user, triggering the sensation of exploring the unknown.
+On the other hand, things can go the wrong way as it is very hard to create an immersive experience from a complex dataset that would be immediately understandable to the newcomer.
+Exploratory map applications intended for the general public can leave users overwhelmed with the amount of possible interaction points.
+Left to their own devices and without any stated framework for interpretation, users need to create their own narration about what is displayed.
+Visual interfaces are prone to be terrifyingly cluttered, untroubled with the dangers of fostering misinterpretation.
+Lack of guidance on where to start results in poor engagement with the application that is quickly abandoned.
+With specialized applications for professional audience, this can be mitigated by training, because users are basically forced to work with the application as part of their job.
+Similar problems occur in business analytic dashboards proliferating in enterprises, which fail to make sense to users, or worse, fake insight with vaguely understood and hardly interpretable metrics.
+All these caveats pose a big responsibility on application designers.

 TODO – building engagement – uloha kartografa – najrv vzbudit zaujem – nejaka inspiraci av good practices dizajnových studii orientovaných na komunikáciu.
 Jak komunikovať jasne a pritom nie prvoplánovo (na druhej strane objem inoformácii v marketingu je neporovnatelne nizsi a cielom je skor vyvolat emocie – ale netreba tieto postupy podcenovat)
 – k engagementu diagramy z algorithms in art - DONE